ademus4/clas12-utilities/README.md

-For miscellaneous stuff unti it finds a better home.
+For miscellaneous stuff until it finds a better home.